knownasilya/just-auth/README.md

 # just-auth [![Build Status](https://travis-ci.org/knownasilya/just-auth.png?branch=master)](https://travis-ci.org/knownasilya/just-auth)

+**Don't use yet, this is still a work in progress.**

+Simple token based authentication for Express.js.
-Simple express auth, convention over configuration, but configuration is available ;)
+This library follows convention over configuration, but configuration is available :wink:.

 ## Installation